Reading and research

 A lot of your focus at Sussex will be on reading and researching.
 Finding the best resources for your subject areas and then finding the most relevant information within those resources are key skills that you will be developing.
 You’ll be faced with a large amount of reading of complex academic texts, and have the entire Library (and the internet) to search through, which may be more than you are used to.
 Follow our advice here to boost your skills and confidence in these two key areas.

 - Do you understand the different reading methods for approaching texts?

-If no. Read through Scanning and Skimming or Understanding Difficult Texts below to see the difference.
+If not.
+Read through Scanning and Skimming or Understanding Difficult Texts below to see the difference.

 - Do you need some tips about how to understand and stay engaged with complex texts?

 If yes.
 Look at the advice below on Questioning as you read, and Highlighting and Annotating and Summarising.

 - Do you know how to research using a search engine?

 If not.
 Go to How to start searching for information below for the first steps.